Incident Severity Levels (Sev1, Sev2, Sev3) Take on New Meaning in Customer Experience

 It is important for organizations to minimize the risk of these different levels of disasters.
 Each level provides its own challenges financially and to company resources.
 Not only will it cost the company time and money to fix the issue, but it can cost them customers as well.

-CX Assurance Systems Need to Share CX Data with Incident Management Systems
+CX Assurance Systems Must Integrate with Incident Management Systems

 Customer experience is strategic, and CX assurance systems that support customer interactions are critical operations.
 Any level of incident severity negatively impacts your customers’ CX, so it is important that CX assurance systems fit within existing ecosystems, such as Agile and DevOps toolchains.
 CX assurance systems with built-in integrations to incident management and other IT systems enable CX data to be passed to systems and processes that IT uses.
 Such systems handle alerts, escalation, ticketing, and resolution.
 Sharing CX data across previously disconnected systems eliminates duplicative work and optimizes workflows for enterprise teams to respond to customer-impacting issues.

 CX assurance systems that integrate with existing ecosystems enable productivity through automation, reduce costs by streamlining ticketing and support, and increase quality by facilitating rapid response and reducing mean time to repair (MTTR).
-Learn more about Cyara’s CX assurance integrations.
+Learn more about Cyara’s Automated CX Assurance Platform integrations.